Tasajera explosion: Event

-On Monday, 6 July 2020, a tanker truck driven by trucker Manuel Cataño Hernández was transporting gasoline to Barranquilla along the Caribbean highway.
+On 6 July 2020, a tanker truck driven by trucker Manuel Cataño Hernández was transporting gasoline to Barranquilla along the Caribbean highway.
 Around 0830, shortly after passing through the toll of that corregimiento, the truck overturned on the highway, ending up in an accident on the left side of the road with the driver inside, at kilometer 47 of the Tasajera corregimiento.
 According to the driver of the truck who survived the accident, he was able to get out of the truck by his own means and the overturning occurred due to avoiding a crocodile that was crossing, making a sudden maneuver and losing control of the truck.

 Upon hearing the news of the accident, several residents of nearby towns, most of them from Tasajera, gathered at the scene of the accident with several gallons and empty buckets to steal gasoline to later be sold.
 The police who were at the scene were unable to stop them due to the large number of people.

 While several people were getting gasoline out of the truck and checking the driver's cabin, as seen in a video taken by a witness at the scene, the truck's tank suddenly exploded, engulfing all the nearby people who were crowded around it with its flames.
-This instantly killed seven of them whose bodies were charred and wounded more than fifty other people, most of whom would die over the course of the next two weeks, until 22 July, when the last death would be recorded.
+This instantly killed seven of them whose bodies were charred and wounded more than fifty other people, most of whom died over the next two weeks until 22 July, when the last death was recorded.
 All the registered victims were male and most were under 30 years of age, with some even being minors.
 Also, several of the victims were relatives to each other, so several families lost several members due to the incident.

 Possible cause of the explosion

-In an amateur video recorded by a cell phone, the exact moment of the explosion is captured, but an potential ignition source is not visible.
+In an amateur video recorded by a cell phone, the exact moment of the explosion was captured, but a potential ignition source was not visible.
 According to witnesses, the conflagration was generated when two of the people close to the car tried to detach the battery from it.
 Another reason could be the static electricity generated by the human body at a level sufficient to generate a spark triggered the explosion.
-Of these two hypotheses, the first is the most accepted by the authorities.
+Of these two hypotheses, the first was the most accepted by the authorities.